 The old neighborhood in Hillhurst they had just moved into a few weeks ago was real nice though, Melissa thought.
 Older, quiet, settled feeling.
 And not a soul knew her nickname was Messy.
 She got that name from Carrie.
 She got most of her hard times from Carrie.
-Carrie had had a hard time with her name when she was a baby just learning to talk, and so had started to call her Messy.
-The habit had caught on until everyone was calling her Messy.
-It sort of suited her room, she guessed, but really, that was no name for someone with the dignity of a 10 year old.
+Carrie couldn’t say “Melissa” when she was a baby just learning to talk, and so had started to call her Messy.
+Unfortunately, the habit had caught on until everyone was calling her Messy.
+It sort of suited her room, she guessed, but really, that was no name for someone 10 years old.
 Little pipsqueak Carrie at three and a half could get away with it, but she didn’t want anyone here to ever call her that now that they were in new territory.
 And she had the summer to train her out of it before school started and she met new people.

 “Messy, Messy, Messy.”
-Carrie said, taunting her from the closet.
-Angry, Melissa leapt for the closet.
+Carrie said, taunting her.
+Angry, Melissa leapt for her.
 “No store for you, brat!” she shouted.
 Carrie was leaning against the wall, Mom returning to the supper.
 Carrie just pouted and blew raspberries at Lissa.

 “Girls, girls, cut it out would you!”
-From the tone of voice and the pained expression on her face, Lissa could tell Mom was on the verge of a very strong mad.
+From the tone of voice and the pained expression on her face, Lissa could tell Mom had had enough.
 She backed off and sat down at the kitchen table to finish her drawing.
 She was drawing the furnace downstairs.

-The furnace had changed somehow lately.
+Something had changed about it lately.
 Maybe it was just that you noticed more things about something as you got to know it and it looked different because you were noticing more?
 No, that wasn’t it.
 Something was different.
 Lissa was trying to draw it, sort of to clarify in her mind what was happening.
 Not much success so far.